dib-lab/2020-paper-sourmash-gather/manuscript.md

 metagenome compositional analysis in terms of min-set-cover, i.e. as the problem of finding a minimum collection of reference genomes that "cover" the known portion of a metagenome.
-We implement a greedy approximate solution that uses  _Scaled MinHash_ sketches.
+We implement a greedy approximate solution using  _Scaled MinHash_ sketches, and evaluate its accuracy in taxonomic assignment using a CAMI community benchmark.
-Finally, we show that by
+Finally, we show that the minimum set cover can be used to for read mapping. sourmash is available as open source under the
-linking genomes to their taxonomic lineages, we can provide a lightweight and precise method for taxonomic classification of metagenome content.  sourmash is available as open source under the BSD 3-Clause license at github.com/dib-lab/sourmash/.
+BSD 3-Clause license at github.com/dib-lab/sourmash/.